 AB 931: Police Use of Deadly Force

 Under California law, officers are legally allowed to shoot and kill someone if it is “objectively reasonable.”
-This means that killing someone is okay even if the killing wasn’t necessary to keep police officers or the public safe.
+This means that killing someone is legal, even if the killing wasn’t necessary to keep police officers or the public safe.

 SB 1421: Police Misconduct Secrecy